 They maintained their relationship with professional Crossfit athletes, such as Lauren Fisher, to produce a trainer that can literally handle anything you throw at it.

 In 2016, the Metcon 2 was released.
 The improved features were distinct, such as the additional heel clip and breathable material.
 The following year, Nike released the Metcon 3.
 This design effectively combined what Nike has been trying to achieve the whole time.
 Functionality, stability, flexibility, and visually appealing colorways made Metcon 3 the favorite.
-And now, you can check out the new and improved Metcon 4.

 The Diversity of the Metcon Series

 Crossfit is not exactly an easy sport to gear up for.